soundwanders/timbuktu/README.md

   - A project created with HTML, CSS, Javascript, Skeleton CSS and Normalize.css
   - Library holds Book title, author, format (book or podcast) and the civilization it covers.
   - User is able to input their own books or podcasts and add them to the array using Submit button.
-  - Delete books from the library by clicking the red 'X' button located on the right side of the array.
   - The library is a table that displays an array of objects; the books are constructed and pushed to the array.
+    - Delete books from the library by clicking the red 'X' button located next to each entry.
     - Books are created as objects using a constructor and then pushed to the array.
     - Podcasts are created with the same object constructor as Books.
     - The material's format property is assigned through a Select field with two options -> Book, Podcast